 Travelling solo was probably one of the best decisions I have made in my life so far — and I’ve made a heap of decisions.
 Yea, you could say I “found myself,” but not necessarily in that way.
 I found myself being this kind of person:

 I enjoy, and gain energy being around people — and at times just being by myself.
 I love making decisions for myself, and spreading ideas with others I meet along the way.
 I am a person who is not afraid to completely be myself in front of a group of strangers.
 I’ve grown to love saying “so where are you from?” and grown to hate leaving great friends I’ve met along the way.
 I find it rewarding when I catch myself making good decisions, and a learning experience when I made that bad decision.
 I love to eat everything and anything.
 I enjoy splurging on the quintessential things (*cough* gelato), and stopping myself during frugal times.
 I enjoy the feeling of getting lost and eventually finding the place.
 If I had to put “travelling solo” into one word…it would be this:

-So stop waiting to find a friend to take along, grow a pair and go solo already!
+So stop waiting to find a friend to take along, go solo already!